mtahakoroglu/gait-driven-inertial-navigation-dataset/README.md

 <h4>Experiment 2 (compensated IMU data)</h4>

-<p align="justify">The experiment was carried out in the Martyr Teacher Necmettin Yilmaz Hallway.
+<p align="justify">The experiment was carried out in the Martyr Teacher Hallway.
 Pedestrian 2, who is 6" tall, traversed the hallway like a sine-wave at a slow pace.
 A video recording of the action trajectory is available for <a href="https://www.youtube.com/shorts/_DqLATIYWY0">viewing</a>.</p>

 | Stride Indexes |  Trajectory (INS)  |
 |  :---:  |  :---:  |